tripledio/tripledio.github.io/_events/03-practical-ddd.md

 ---
 layout: event
-slug: Practical DDD
+slug: Practical DDD Workshop
-subTitle: By Guido Dechamps and Doménique Tilleuil
-teaser: "This workshop will teach you how to apply Domain Driven Design for everyday software development.
-Creating quality domain models worth their investment"
+teaser: "DDD is practical.
+And this workshop aims to demonstrate just that.
+We will teach you how to apply Domain Driven Design for everyday software development, creating quality domain models hat are worth their investment"

 ---

-# Practical Domain Driven Design
+# Practical Domain Driven Design Workshop

 In this 2-3 day workshop we will start applying a variety of domain driven design techniques in order to develop our software.
 Starting from a case study we will distill our user stories, design and implement our software in a DDD way.
 This is a full hands-on development workshop so bring you laptop with your favorite language, IDEA.